ropbear/palebail/README.md

   -s, --silent          Silent mode - only prints Found buckets -v, --verbose         Verbose mode, log everything to stdout and logfile -t, --threads         Number of threads to use
+  -p, --proxy           Specify whether or not to use AWS API Gateway (must have ~/.aws/credentials)
 ```
 ### Examples